Rice Husk

 Rice is the second most produced and demanded staple food in the world, which makes rice paddies one of the biggest sources of methane gas on earth.
 Almost 50% of the UK's rice comes from India, contributing to significant global greenhouse gas emissions.

-OF RICE FOR RICE is a community-driven initiative to utilise this waste like rice husks in a sustainable and regenerative manner.
+'Of Rice For Rice' is a community-driven initiative to utilise waste rice husks in a sustainable and regenerative way.
 Rice farming is practised as per seasonal cycles with a long off-season duration.
 During this period, farmers of this community are forced to pursue alternative temporary occupations to support their livelihood.
-This project aims to provide an added source of income to these farming communities using the surplus by-products like husk to create food containers, packaging and tableware.
+This project aims to provide an added source of income to these farming communities using the surplus by-products, like husk, to create food containers, packaging and tableware.

-Jui has devised a methodology to standardise the process by designing a simple kit which can be used by the farmers.
-It includes a set of moulds made using mango wood, made by the local community of wooden lathe artists, a custom measuring tool, a spatula and illustrated instructions in the local language.
-Through such interdependent collaborations, this is an effort to simultaneously engage various traditional artisan communities in finding a new purpose for their craft.
+The designer Jui Apte has devised a methodology to standardise the process by designing a simple kit which can be used by the farmers.
+It includes a set of moulds created using mango wood, made by local wooden lathe artists, a custom measuring tool, a spatula and illustrated instructions in the local language.
+Through such interdependent collaborations, this project simultaneously engages various traditional artisan communities, to find new purposes for their craft.

 This truly circular system repurposes a waste stream as a useful raw material by introducing it into the production system, thereby completing the loop.